Race, Racism and Online Dating: What the Research Tells Us

-According to some estimates, more than 20 million people per month use online dating services.
+According to some estimates, more than 20 million people per month use online dating services or peruse online dating blogs.
 Sociologist Andrea Baker has looked at the phenomenon of online dating in a number of publications, including two books, Double Click, and Online Matchmaking (edited with Monica T. Whitty and James A. Inman).
 Baker points to four factors that indicate what makes for a successful relationship online:

 - meeting place, where they first encountered each other online;

 - obstacles, barriers to getting together overcome by the couples, such as distance and previous relationships;

 - timing, period spent writing or talking before meeting offline, and how intimate they became before meeting offline; and

 - conflict resolution, ability of the people to resolve problems in communication.

 None of the factors Baker identified point to race, nor is this the focus of her research.
 More recently, however, studies are beginning to emerge that examine the phenomenon of interracial dating in the context of online dating sites.